Fabric Batch Processes Architecture

 The following activities are automatically triggered when a new Batch process is executed:

-• A new Batch entry is added in Cassandra.
+• A new Batch entry is added in the System DB.

 • Name = the name of the Batch process.